-The next area identified the resulted in resident concerns was the use of recreational vehicles as semi and or permanent dwellings.
-Currently the Land Use Bylaw only allows recreational vehicle use in the BRR - Bareland Recreational Resort District, the proposed changes in this Bylaw will now give property owners the opportunity to use their recreational vehicle on their vacant property for a specific period of time.
+Furthermore this proposed Bylaw will address the concerns and issues related to recreational vehicle use on vacant residential properties.
+Currently the Land Use Bylaw only allows recreational vehicle use in the BRR - Bareland Recreational Resort District, the proposed changes in this Bylaw will now give property owners the opportunity to use their recreational vehicle on their vacant property for a period of time.

-The proposed bylaw recommends addressing recreational vehicle use in two ways: Firstly, by allowing the use of a recreational vehicle for temporary living accommodation purposes if a development permit and a building permit have been issued for a dwelling; and secondly, by prohibiting the permanent use of recreational vehicles on vacant lots.

-In the temporary living accommodation situation administration recommends that the temporary use of a recreational vehicle require a development permit approval and furthermore that as a condition of approval for the temporary use that the applicant shall provide the County with a \$10,000.00 security.
+The proposed Bylaw suggests addressing recreational vehicle use in two ways.
+First, by allowing the use of a recreational vehicle for temporary living accommodation purposes if a development permit and a building permit have been issued for a dwelling.
+Administration recommends that the temporary use of a recreational vehicle require a development permit approval and furthermore that as a condition of approval for the temporary use that the applicant shall provide the County with a \$5000 security.
 The security would be returned or reduced once the construction of the dwelling has begun and the first inspection of the dwelling has been completed by the Safety Codes Officer.
 The security amount would be incorporated into an update of the 2015 Fees and Charges schedule.

-In the second case where recreational vehicles are used as permanent dwellings on vacant parcels, administration recommends limiting the use to a maximum of 14 days.
+Secondly by prohibiting the permanent use of a recreational vehicle for accommodation purposes on vacant residential property, yet allowing the temporary use by limiting the use to a maximum of 14 days.
 The recreational vehicle would not be allowed to be skirted or have any decks or structures attached to it.
 They would not be allowed to install any services on site such as power or sewer, thereby limiting the potential to make the temporary use a more permanent use.